Core Idea

 Why This Matters

-The risks of poor timing:
+The risks of poor timing are symmetric:

 Related Concepts